 Perhaps Japan's most highly-prized bird sighting is the red-crowned crane, known locally as tancho.
 These elegant birds are considered a symbol of happiness and longevity.
 They have appeared in Japanese art for centuries and, even now, you'll often find them on bridal kimono, sake bottles and paper screens.
 They are perhaps best known for the seemingly choreographed mating dance they perform between February and March.
 Hokkaido is one of the best places in the world to witness this spectacle, as over half of the world's dwindling red-crowned crane population live there.
 Strong conservation efforts in the region are reviving the population after being hunted to the brink of extinction.
 Hokkaido's Kushiro marshes' herd has grown from around 20 to an estimated 1,300 birds, and is especially interesting to bird-watchers due to their mostly non-migratory behavior, only moving 150 kilometers for the winter season, which is unique among the species.
 There are over 300 species of wild birds in Hokkaido — many of which migrate from Siberia during the winter.
 Hokkaido is home to around half the bird species in Japan, which makes it the most desirable place to visit for many bird-watchers in Japan.

 Against all odds

 The storks in Toyooka, a town on Japan's coast, around two and a half hours north-west of Kyoto , are another coveted sighting for bird-watchers.
 The region devotes extensive resources to reviving Japan's once extinct wild Oriental stork population.
 The last known stork died here in 1971 and, in 1985, a new mustering of storks was introduced from Russia.
 The population has recovered to around 170 birds.
-Organic rice farming in the area ensures crops are raised in paddy fields that are abundant with the creatures storks feed on, and the subsequent yield, known as “stork rice” is considered to be a premium product.
+Organic rice farming in the area ensures crops are raised in paddy fields that are abundant with the creatures storks feed on, and the subsequent yield, known as “Konotori-hagukumu-okome“ (stork rice) is considered to be a premium product.

 Building a future for Japan's birds